CS4460 Information Visualization

 Also, understand that this course is about data visualization.
 We will spend significant class time showing slides of visualizations and discussing them.
 The content of the discussion is not captured in the slides, yet you are expected to take notes, learn, and be tested on it.

 Accommodations for students with disabilities.
-If you are a student with learning needs that require special accommodation, contact the Office of Disability Services (often referred to as ADAPTS) at (404)89-2563 or http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
+If you are a student with learning needs that require special accommodation, contact the Office of Disability Services (often referred to as ADAPTS) at http://disabilityservices.gatech.edu/, as soon as possible, to make an appointment to discuss your special needs and to obtain an accommodations letter.
 Please also e-mail your instructor as soon as possible in order to set up a time to discuss your learning needs.
+It is your responsibility to ensure that the instructor and appropriate GT offices are aware prior to assignments, exams, or other graded activities conducted during this class.

 Software.
 One of the assignments is to analyze data using Tableau.
 Tableau’s data visualization software is provided through the Tableau for Teaching program.